Tell me more ×

 • If you use a PowerPC processor you may want to try TenFourFox.
 TenFourFox seems to be actively developed (version 17.0.3 was released Feb 16 2013).
 TenFourFox supports add-ons, but not plugins, that is, you can't use Flash at all.

 Please notice that Flash Player 11 only supports 10.6 and newer.
-You can still download version 10.3 for 10.5 Intel (which seems to be supported by Adobe).
+You can still download version 10.3 for 10.5 Intel (beware, Flash 10.3 is an archived version and is no longer supported nor updated with security fixes by Adobe).

 As for other browsers: